d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-Simulation.md

 * Create and interpret a simulation-based confidence interval for a difference in proportions.

-*

 ### Terminology review

-In this week's activity, we will use theory-based methods to estimate the difference in two proportions.
+In this week's activity, we will use simulation methods to estimate the difference in two proportions.
 Some terms covered in this activity are:

+* Parameter of interest

-* Standard normal distribution
+* Bootstrapping

-* Independence and success-failure conditions
+* Confidence interval

+* Types of errors

 To review these concepts, see Chapter 5 in your textbook.